holderekt/qt-spring-webserver/README.md

-# QT Clustering Client, Server and Webserver
-Project for the "Advanced methods of programming" exam as it was delivered to the teacher.
-The final grade for this project is 33/33.
+# Quality threshold clustering on MySQL data with Spring Boot web interface and server

 This application allows to execute the quality threshold clustering algorithm on data retrieved from a MySQL database.
-For more details refer to documentation (Documentation/Documentazione.pdf only in Italian)
+- Cli clients for MySQL queries and QT clustering
+- Spring Boot Webserver
+- Custom website for data visualization and clustering requests